tremblaythibaultl/ketcoin/README.md

 developed as a project to better understand the inner workings of blockchain systems, peer-to-peer communication and post-quantum cryptography.

-This project authored by Louis Tremblay Thibault and distributed under the MIT license.
+This project is authored by Louis Tremblay Thibault and distributed under the MIT license.

 The cryptographic library developed for this project can be found [here](https://github.com/tremblaythibaultl/AMSS).